gocardless/business/README.md

 ### Getting started

-Get stareted with business by creating an instance of the calendar class, passing in a hash that specifies with days of the week are considered working days, and which days are holidays.
+Get started with business by creating an instance of the calendar class, passing in a hash that specifies with days of the week are considered working days, and which days are holidays.